Kullervo: In runic songs

 Runic songs of Kullervo mention him as a son of Kaleva.
 Sometimes, his father is called Kalervo, but this is a later variation which morphed from Kaleva.
-Ingrian and Karelian runic songs further tell of the fight between two families, the other being the family of Kaleva or Kalevainen, who ruin each others fields and possibilities to survive.
+Ingrian and Karelian runic songs further tell of the fight between two families, the other being the family of Kaleva or Kalevainen, who ruin each other's fields and possibilities to survive.
 Kalevainen and his family were exterminated but an unborn child survives and continues the family feud, bakes a stone inside the bread of a mean mistress of a house, and ends up committing incest.
 In a different runic song from Ilomantsi, after killing Kaleva, the enemies try to kill his son by throwing him into a large bonfire.
 However, he had the ability to control fire.
 To avenge his family, he asks Ilmarinen to forge him a sword and goes to war.
 Other songs tell he was later defeated on the battlefield.
 In a runic song written down in the 1700s from an unknown location, it is Kullervo himself who is killed (on the battlefield) but has an unborn child who is later thrown into fire, who is able to control fire.

 In runic songs from Estonia, Kuller Kalevi poega ("Kuller, son of Kalev") creates himself an artificial wife from gold or wood.
 However, the golden maiden is cold to the touch.
 Kullervo is not always the protagonist of this story, as it might also be Lemminkäinen, an unnamed smith or Kalev himself.
 In runic songs from Finland, the smith is usually Ilmarinen or Väinämöinen.
-The songs ends with the commandment that one must not make himself a wife out of gold and silver.
+The songs end with the commandment that one must not make himself a wife out of gold and silver.